Ninigi/upsalla/README.md

 # Upsalla

 Upsalla provides a more "rubyish" way to interact with the official UPS APIS (XML-Version).
-Instead of writing lengthy XML (which I personally do not think is readable and/or very intuitive way to handle data), use the provided connectors and pass in the essential information, or write your own if the API you need is not (yet) provided in the default connectors.
+Instead of writing lengthy XML (which I personally do not think is readable and/or very intuitive way to handle data).
+Use the provided connectors and pass in the essential information, or write your own if the API you need is not (yet) provided in the default connectors.

-**This gem is still under heavy development, so I would not recommend using it in production!** However, if you want to contribute by writing a connector, reporting a bug, help with the documentation, or just provide (constructive) feedback you are very welcome!
+**This gem is still under heavy development, so I would not recommend using it in production!**
+However, if you want to contribute by writing a connector, reporting a bug, help with the documentation, or just provide (constructive) feedback you are very welcome!

 ## Installation